protontypes/open-sustainable-technology/README.md

 - [ENNOID-BMS](https://github.com/EnnoidMe/ENNOID-BMS) - Open Source: Modular BMS based on LTC68XX & STM32 MCU for up to 400V EV battery pack.
 - [cellpy](https://github.com/jepegit/cellpy) - Extract and tweak data from electro-chemical tests of battery cells.
 - [prediction-of-battery-cycle](https://github.com/rdbraatz/data-driven-prediction-of-battery-cycle-life-before-capacity-degradation) - Data driven prediction of battery cycle life before capacity degradation.
-- [BatterySense](https://github.com/rlogiacco/BatterySense) - This is a simple Arduino library to monitor battery consumption of your battery powered projects, being LiPo, LiIon, NiCd or any other battery type, single or multiple cells: if it can power your Arduino you can monitor it.
+- [BatterySense](https://github.com/rlogiacco/BatterySense) - A simple Arduino library to monitor battery consumption of your battery powered projects, being LiPo, LiIon, NiCd or any other battery type, single or multiple cells: if it can power your Arduino you can monitor it.
 - [beep](https://github.com/TRI-AMDD/beep) - A set of tools designed to support Battery Evaluation and Early Prediction of cycle life corresponding to the research of the d3batt program and the Toyota Research Institute.
 - [snl-quest](https://github.com/snl-quest/snl-quest) - An open source, Python-based software application suite for energy storage simulation and analysis developed by Sandia National Laboratories.
 - [simses](https://gitlab.lrz.de/open-ees-ses/simses) - Software for techno-economic Simulation of Stationary Energy Storage Systems.